 A solid foundation for building muscle is created by having a robust nutrition plan that works for you.

 No two nutritional plans will ever been the same because everyone has different needs and training goals in terms of building muscle.
-Therefore, what works for one person may not work for another and you will have to find your own nutritional mojo that works for you.
+Therefore, what works for one person may not work for another and you will have to find your own nutritional mojo that works for you (our bulking guide is a good step to helping choose what you should eat).

 However, there are some nutritional issues/mistakes that can occur when building muscle and these patterns will be discussed throughout this article.